xyanrch/overplus/README.md

 # overplus
-Overplus is another implement of trojan protocal with better perfermance and stability
+Overplus is another implement of trojan protocal with better perfermance and stability.

+Comapared to trojan:
+It don't need to setup a http server on port 80 in your linux server.
+It don't need to apply a domain name.
+More readable and cleaner code.

 ## One-click deployment
 Run the script and follow the assistant: